About the galleries

 A certain percentage each of each image run can be sold directly by myself and you can order and enquire in that way.
 This is the most cost-effective way to purchase, but usually only a limited number of each run is available that way.
 Those images that are sold by galleries, incur gallery commission on top.
 Overall market pricing is generally set by galleries, and as such please enquire as to the latest price-list for the images on the site.
 Not all images go through external galleries and as such in those instances, 100% of the run is available directly from myself.

-In general terms, it takes around two weeks to produce an image from a new order (if not in stock), and there will be a delivery charge if it is not able to be collected.
+In general terms, it takes around six weeks to produce an image from a new order (if not in stock), and there will be a delivery charge if it is not able to be collected.
 For overseas purchasers, we can arrange international shipping but please be aware that any customs duty is the responsibility of the purchaser.

 One last thing; a percentage of each image sold is donated to the charities I support, and on occasion individual pieces will be donated in their entirety for sale by auction with 100% of the proceeds going to good causes.
 Every image that is sold, therefore, makes a difference to these front-line conversation-driven workers.
 On their behalf, I thank you.